montezumba/TiviAppDev/README.md

  - Android Provider: that comes in a form of an Android application.
 This kind of provider is demonstrated by the "HelloWorld" Android project in this repository
  - Web Provider: that comes in a form of a web application (can be either client-side such as .html/.js files or a server side such as .php/.aspx).
 This kind of provider is demonstrated by the "HelloWorldWeb" web project.

+ Each Provider is basically a small server that handles various requests from the TiviApp client.
+Therefore your code should be designed according to the following basic principles:
+ 1. Efficiency.
+Upon receiving a request from the client, the server should retrieve a response as quickly as possible.
+If your code is unbale to return a response to the client within a reasonable amount of time - a timeout will be invoked and your information will not be handled by the client.
+ 2. Memoryless.
+Your code should be responding only to the current request.
+There is no need to store or rely on data from previous request as it most likely irrelevant.
+ 3. Responsive.
+You shold respond to any request from the server, even if an error has been found during the execution of your logic.
+TiviApp Provider Platform has APIs for reporting errors to the client.
+Some of them will be displayed to the user.
+ 4. Light (for Android Provider).
+Avoid allocating memory on the heap and free it all upon receiving the ```onDestroy``` event.

  The simpliest way of getting started is to clone this repository and start exploring the demo projects.

  ![Image](https://github.com/montezumba/TiviAppDev/raw/master/Resources/drama_fullscreen.PNG)